DeepBrain-AI/docs/docs/aihuman/android-sdk/sample-project/with-playchat-azure-stt.md

 AI Human + PlayChat + STT is a demo of an interactive AI service.
 Basically, it is similar to AIHuman + DialogFlow, but instead of typing in the keyboard, users can have a voice conversation with the AI.
 AI greets you when you enter the screen. ('Hello long time no see.')

-After the greeting, if a voice input signal ''**Speak Now**" appears below , say '**where are you**'.
+After the greeting, if a voice input signal **Speak Now** appears below , say **where are you**.
 The AI understands the sentence and responds with an appropriate answer.
 Currently, the chatbot has limited speech sets, so it can only answer a few questions.
 If the chatbot is more advanced, it can be applied to  a variety of situations such as ordering at a restaurant or making a reservation.
 In addition, the chatbot can also display images with information on the side in addition to text.(Chatbot server should be implemented for this.)

 <p align="center">
 <img src="/img/aihuman/android/Screenshot_20211207-010111.png" style={{zoom: "25%"}} />
 </p>

-## 1. Set the AI and UI.
+## 1. Set up the AI and UI.
-First, get a list of available AIs and then set up the UI.

 ```java
 @Override